 Getting Crap Past the Radar: Early on, Human!Twilight trips and falls onto all fours as the football jock walks by.
 In the background, he turns around to look while grinning.

-Girliness Upgrade: Compared to the main show, Equestria Girls is much more obviously "girly", most infamously with Applejack and Rainbow Dash, who wear skirts (to the many cries of Ruined Forever by fans).
+Girliness Upgrade: Compared to the main show, Equestria Girls is much more obviously "girly", most infamously with Applejack and Rainbow Dash, who wear skirts.
 However, the personalities and roles of Twilight and her friends' human counterparts remained pretty much the same as in the main series.

 High School Dance: The Fall Formal; naturally, the portal closes the night it occurs.
 A similar dance, the Spring Fling is also mentioned to have happened prior to the movie.